tsqllint/tsqllint/README.md

 ### Visual Studio Code Extension

-TSQLLint is built into a [Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=tsqllint.tsqllint).
+In addition to the CLI tool, TSQLLint is built into a [Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=tsqllint.tsqllint).
 This extension can be installed from within the VS Code Extension Interface or from the VS Code Extension marketplace.

 ![Usage Example](documentation/usage-animation.gif?raw=true)